qnx-ports/build-files/ports/pistache/README.md

 **NOTE**: QNX ports are only supported from a Linux host operating system

+## Dependencies
+- libevent
+- googletest

+**NOTE**: Pistache uses pkg-config to locate its dependencies.
+Ensure that the *.pc files are installed and that the paths defined in those files are correct.

 # Compile the port for QNX in a Docker container

 Pre-requisite: Install Docker on Ubuntu https://docs.docker.com/engine/install/ubuntu/